ChordPro/chordpro/docs/content/Directives-env_textblock.md

 * `textspacing="`_n_`"`
    Initial value for the text spacing.
    This is expressed as a fraction of the font size.
+   Alternatively, the keyword `flex` may be specified as value.
+   In this case, the natural height of the lines is used for spacing.

 * `textcolor="`_colour_`"`
    Initial value for the text colour.